streamlit/docs/content/kb/tutorials/databases/gcs.md

 The Google Cloud Storage API is [enabled by default](https://cloud.google.com/service-usage/docs/enabled-service#default) when you create a project through the Google Cloud Console or CLI.
 Feel free to [skip to the next step](#create-a-service-account-and-key-file).

 If you do need to enable the API for programmatic access in your project, head over to the [APIs & Services dashboard](https://console.cloud.google.com/apis/dashboard) (select or create a project if asked).
 Search for the Cloud Storage API and enable it.
 The screenshot below has a blue "Manage" button and indicates the "API is enabled" which means no further action needs to be taken.
 This is very likely what you have since the API is enabled by default.
-However, if that is not what you see and you see a blue "Enable" button then select that button to enable the API:
+However, if that is not what you see and you have an "Enable" button, you'll need to enable the API:

 <Flex>
 <Image alt="GCS screenshot 5" src="/images/databases/gcs-5.png" />